zackenton/qmul/README.md

 1. Get python 3.6
 Recommended: https://www.anaconda.com/download/

-The instructions which follow should be run in a terminal window.
+The instructions which follow should be run in a terminal window (except the last command which should be entered in the jupyter notebook).

 2. Build a conda environment (conda is a nice package manager for python).
 Run:
 ```